 Potential graduate students should have a strong Grade Point Average (GPA), diverse resumes and an academic background in areas such as environmental studies, psychology or sociology, human dimensions of geography, resource management, international development, political science and/or gender studies.
 Students should be comfortable using both qualitative and quantitative analysis or willing to strengthen those skills as needed.
 Please refer to my research description for a better sense of the areas of inquiry.
 However, I am also quite willing to supervise self-motivated students who have interests that extend beyond my existing research program.
+I’m particularly interested in revisiting issues of social networks, cognitive geography and emotional drivers underpinning climate adaptation/mitigation efforts.

 Graduate students receive financial support in the form of University of Waterloo/departmental teaching assistantships.
 I actively assist my students to prepare their scholarship proposals, and when funding permits hire students for graduate research assistantships to help cover some research and field expenses.